CROSS-BORDER ECOMMERCE

 China’s online retail market has found consumers in several parts of the world.
 But from a regional perspective, East Asia is the biggest market for Chinese eCommerce.

-ECDB data shows that in 2023, the top destination for China’s cross-border eCommerce activity was Japan.
+Japan was the leading market for Chinese eCommerce exports.
 It accounted for 10.4% of all eCommerce revenue generated outside of China, amounting to US$11 billion.

 South Korea is the second largest market, making up 9.5% of all the revenue – or US$10 billion.